Post-Christmas Cleanup: Advice and Tips

 Wrap your Christmas lights around a piece of cardboard or similar, to avoid a tangled mess.
 You’ll be grateful for this trick next year when you are not spending ages unwrapping cords.

 After you collected all your ornaments, move onto the tree.
-If you have an artificial tree, wrap to avoid dust accumulation before storing it away.
-If your tree is real compost it.
+If you have an artificial tree, wrap it to avoid dust accumulation before storing it away.
+In the case of a real tree, compost it.
 If you can’t compost your tree yourself, find out how and when your council collects trees for compost.
 Composting is the most environmentally friendly way to dispose of trees.

 Get rid of the things you don’t need to avoid clutter

 Did you end up getting too many presents and items you know you will never use, or already have?
 Consider donating or selling – yes, some people sell their gifts online – the things you don’t need.
 Sometimes people keep the new items and get rid of the old ones.
 If they are still perfectly functioning donate them to charities.